DataDog/datadogpy/CONTRIBUTING.md

   * CreateableAPIResource - Wrapper class for providing a `POST` request for your class, implementing a `create` method.
   * SendableAPIResource - Fork of CreateableAPIResource class with a `send` method.
   * UpdatableAPIResource - Wrapper class for providing a `PUT` request for your class, implementing an `update` method.
-  * DeletableAPIResource - Wrapper class for providing a `DELETE` request for your class, implementing an `delete` method.
+  * DeletableAPIResource - Wrapper class for providing a `DELETE` request for your class, implementing a `delete` method.
-  * GetableAPIResource - Wrapper class for providing a `GET` request for your class, implementing an `get` method.
+  * GetableAPIResource - Wrapper class for providing a `GET` request for your class, implementing a `get` method.
-  * ListableAPIResource - Wrapper class for providing a `GET` request for your class, implementing an `get_all` method.
+  * ListableAPIResource - Wrapper class for providing a `GET` request for your class, implementing a `get_all` method.
   * SearchableAPIResource - Fork of ListableAPIResource class with a `_search` method.
   * ActionAPIResource - Generic wrapper to trigger any type of HTTP request.

 More information about the available classes to inherit from can be found in the [`resources.py`](https://github.com/DataDog/datadogpy/blob/master/datadog/api/resources.py) file.

-Looking back at our simple class, we defined the URI this class will access, `hosts`, and that we can call the `delete` and `get` functions since we are inheriting `GetableAPIResource` and `DeletableAPIResource`.
+Looking back at our simple class, we defined the URI this class accesses, `hosts`, and specified that we can call the `delete` and `get` functions by inheriting `GetableAPIResource` and `DeletableAPIResource`.

-The remaining piece is to add support for our `GET` request to the `hosts/totals` URI.
-To do this, we can update our code to include:
+The remaining piece is to add support for the `GET` request to the `hosts/totals` URI.
+To do this, update your code to include:

 ```
 from datadog.api.resources import (